owenfarrell/vscode-vault/README.md

 #### Key-Value Pairs

 When writing key-value data to a path, data must be in the form of `key=value`.
-Multiple attributes can be written in the form of `key1=value1 key2=value2`.
+Multiple attributes can be delimited by spaces and written in the form of `key1=value1 key2=value2`.

 ![Demo](demo/write-keyvalue.gif)